 The elements showing in the Edit Filter are the ones that’ll be copied and pasted.
 We find this especially helpful for copying score markings, or notes only when markings are in the target bar.
 It’s not the best way to copy lyrics, however – we’ll get to that in a minute.

-Exploding Music (“2” key) is really powerful.
-After writing and articulating a lead line, then voicing it with the Simple Entry>RePitch tool, voicing it out to other staves is really quick, which you can do with just a shortcut and a couple of configuration options.
+Exploding Music (“2” The group of pitches, or tonality, that a piece of music is centered around.) is really powerful.
+After writing and articulating a lead line, then The distribution of musical notes between different parts in an ensemble; the intervallic structure of a harmonic array it with the Simple Entry>RePitch tool, voicing it out to other staves is really quick, which you can do with just a shortcut and a couple of configuration options.

 The Clone Lyrics sub-tool of the Lyrics tool is the “right” way to copy lyrics in Finale.
 We’ve found that doing it with the Edit Filter creates additional lyrics in the Lyric Tool>Window, and can cause unexpected results, particularly in multi-staff scores.